Microsoft Pragmatic Rust Guidelines with Claude

 namefield must contain only lowercase letters and hyphens (no underscores). - Based on my experience… I strongly recommend to use the same name for the directory and the skill (

-ms-rustin our case.) - The
+ms-rusthere, in our case). - The

 - Be specific.
-See point 5 for example
+See point 5 for example.

-- Don’t be surprised if you have to iterate few times
+- Don’t be surprised if you have to iterate few times before your reach your Nirvana.

 Side Note